tasinhoque/class-notes/high-performance-database-system/class-work-week-4.md

 2. We'll assign r1', r2', ..., r6' to nodes N1, N2, ..., N6.
 Again, same thing for s.

-3. We'll

-Perform r1' join s1' at node N1.
- Perform r2' join s2' at node N2.
- .
- .
- .
- Perform r6' join s6' at node N6.
+3. We'll perform ri' join si' at node Ni.

 ## Question 9-2

+a.
+We'll compute the join by performing ri join si at node Ni.
+b.
 Since number of partitioning nodes is equal to number of query nodes and the partitioning attribute and the query attribute are same, repartitioning is redundant.

 ## Question 10-1